Guduf in Nigeria

 What Are Their Lives Like?

-A Kirdi man's work includes crafting leather, making baskets, spinning, weaving, and building.
+A Guduf man's work includes crafting leather, making baskets, spinning, weaving and building.
 Women make clay objects, train the small children, prepare the meals, and do other household activities.
 A woman may also raise her own crops on a small plot of land.
 The profits earned from selling these crops belong to the woman.
 Children take care of the small animals and help their older siblings or parents do other household chores.

-The Kirdi culture contains various arts, such as vocal and instrumental music.
+Guduf culture contains various arts, such as vocal and instrumental music.
 Some tribes, such as the Fali, are highly skilled musicians and singers.
 Their main musical instruments include whistles, flutes, horns, harps, and drums.
 These instruments are played during festivals and at special ceremonies.

 What Are Their Beliefs?

-Although two of the Kirdi groups (the Fali and the Mousgouma) have partially converted to Islam, most of the groups still follow their traditional ethnic religions.
-Most Kirdi believe in a single god who is the creator of all things and who keeps his creation in order.
-They believe that this god only intervenes with his creation when order has been disturbed.
-The Kirdi do not pray to this god, but rather to their ancestors, who they believe will intercede on their behalf.
+Most Guduf people believe in a single god who is the creator of all things and who maintains order in his creation.
+They hold that this god intervenes only when that order has been disturbed.
+The Kirdi do not pray to this god but instead to their ancestors and to spirits, whom they believe will intercede on their behalf.
+The Guduf view the Earth as the "mother goddess" that has given birth to all other "supernatural" beings, including thunder and lightning, black snakes, crocodiles and certain inanimate objects.

 What Are Their Needs?